ethen8181/Ecommerce/GoogleAnalytics1/Project1.md

 ## Project Scenario

 Everyday, digital markerters need to download transaction data from Google Analytics and extract the information needed to generate his daily report.
 Sure, if he's really good with Excel then spending some time everyday will still do the job.
 The setback  for doing all the work in Excel is that the processing time will significantly scale up when the dataset starts to get larger.
 Therefore, the main purpose of this project is to solve the digital markerter's problem.
 After a simple step of running the code and passing in the dataset, the code will write out the partial, tidy data that the Digital Markerter want into a csv file, and also create some simple visualizations of the insights that can be drawn from the data.
 Insights includes : For this platform, which media sources are bringing more transaction and revenue?
-How much money do people spent per transaction on this platform?
+How much money do most people spent per transaction on this platform?

 ## Dataset

 All the datasets are stored in the "data" folder.
 Each dataset's in-depth description is provided below.
 The numbers in the dataset have been shadowed or revalued, but the gist remains the same.

-- `Analytics.csv` The "base" file that stores the historical data.
+- `Analytics.csv` "base" file that stores the historical data.
 To be explicit, suppose the "Analyticsnew.csv" contains transaction data on August 18, then the "base" file will contain  transaction data starting from day one when Google Analytics began to keep track of the transaction that happend on this website and its reports are available for download to the digital marketers to the day before August 18.
 This data is clean and does not requires cleaning when you read it in.
     - This data consists of transaction records from August 15, 2015 to August 19, 2015.
 There are six columns in total, namely TransactionCode, MediaSource, Revenue, Tax, ShippingFree, Refund and Amount.
 Desciptions of what each variable (columns) stands for are given below.
     - "MediaSource" Keeps track of which media was the traffic coming from.
     - "Amount" column records the number of products that the consumer purchased for that transaction.